 Submit a proof copy of each issue of the Illinois Bulletin to the President prior to publication.

-Provides Web Mistress with finalized copy for posting on the IFBW Website.
+Provides Web Mistress with finalized copy for posting on the IFBWC Website.

 Maintains a file for future reference.

-SUMITTING ARTICLES
+SUBMITTING ARTICLES

 State officers, state standing and special committee chairs, local organizations and members are encouraged to submit articles and photos for publication to the Illinois Bulletin editor.